mindwind/my-draft/note/study_english.md

 110. hold out against 坚持，顶住
 He won eventually, but I managed to hold out against hime for ten minutes.

+- come along  出现
+  Sometimes we lose money, but profits are coming along.

 - come to nought  失败
   The man threw many darts at the board, but it all came to nought.